ECCC-ASTD-MRD/cmake_rpn/README.md

     * `BUILD_TIMESTAMP` is also available, but not enabled by default because it has significant consequences on the build process.
 Please read the instructions in [the build_info.in template](modules/build_info.h.in) for more information.

 * `ec_build_config()`
   * Parses the file `config.in` to build a configuration information script "[NAME]-config" giving information on how the package was built (compiler, flags, libraries version, etc.) which will end up in the bin directory.
 Copy the `cmake_rpn` provided `config.in` file into your project and adjust the information needed.
+This function must be called after dependencies have been defined.
+A script will only be generated if `WITH_CONFIG_SCRIPT` is defined and true or if `ECCI_ENV` environment variable was detected.

 * `ec_dump_cmake_variables()`
   * Dumps all of the cmake variables sorted.